learn-co-curriculum/js-and-the-web/readme.md

-1. Select the image by referencing the id attribute set to kitten, and set it equal to the variable image.
+1. Select the image by referencing the id attribute set to the kitten, and set it equal to the variable image.

 	```javascript
 		let image = document.querySelector("#kitten")